 - Put a thick layer of deep bedding such as cozy straw or pine shavings on the coop floor

 - Make sure windows and doors are closed tight, and ensure there are no drafts blowing on your flock

 - Make sure the coop is well ventilated.
 Cut a window at the top of the coop, where the wall meets the ceiling.
 Cover it tightly with hardware cloth.
 This will let moisture and stinky air escape, and let clean air come in, without causing a draft on your flock

 - Give your flock some chicken treats to keep them busy and help them put on a nice layer of insulating fat.
 Check out this great list of our favorite hearty treats to feed your chickens this winter!

 - Get a base heater for your water fount to ensure your chickens always have fresh, unfrozen water available.

 Thirsty for more information?
 Our friends at Timber Creek Farm have some great tips on how to tell if your chickens are actually cold, how to prepare your chicken coop to keep your chickens warm in the winter, and extra tips on how to keep the water from freezing.

-I hope you’re feeling a little bit better about keeping your chickens outside in the coop during the cold and blustery winter.
-As always, if you have any questions or concerns, feel free to leave a comment below, I’d be glad to talk it over with you!
+I hope you’re feeling a little bit better about keeping your chickens outside in the coop during the cold, blustery winter.
+As always, if you have any questions or concerns, feel free to leave a comment below.
+I’d be glad to talk it over with you!